 When planning activities, plan a variety of ways to form pairs and groups.
 Guidelines published by SHAPE America (Society of Health and Physical Educators), encourage activities that use partners rather than large groups so kids do not have to wait in line for their turn to participate.
 Keep in mind that the smaller the group, the more interactive the experience will be!
 Let kids know that you will change pairs and groups frequently—and be sure to tell them you are doing so to build community, camaraderie, and trust.

-The COVID-19 pandemic has brought forth new considerations for group activities.
 Appropriate practice guidelines suggest that activities focus on individual pursuits or skills rather than competitive team activities.
 Kids can work in pairs or small groups, provided they are given guidelines for physical distancing.
 The key to providing a safe environment is to plan and model the grouping practice before kids try it out!

 Here are some quick and easy strategies you can use to get started.
 All can be used to create small groups or student pairs: